History of British newspapers: Major papers

+Golden Age 1860 to 1910

-From 1860 until around 1910 is considered a 'golden age' of newspaper publication, with technical advances in printing and communication combined with a professionalisation of journalism and the prominence of new owners.
+From 1860 until around 1910 was a 'golden age' of newspaper publication, with technical advances in printing and communication combined with a professionalisation of journalism and the prominence of new owners.
 Newspapers became more partisan and there was the rise of new or yellow journalism (see William Thomas Stead).
 Socialist and labour newspapers also proliferated and in 1912 the Daily Herald was launched as the first daily newspaper of the trade union and labour movement.

 The Daily Mail was first published in 1896 by Lord Northcliffe.
 It became Britain's second biggest-selling daily newspaper, outsold only by The Sun.
 The Daily Mail was Britain's first daily newspaper aimed at the newly literate "lower-middle class market resulting from mass education, combining a low retail price with plenty of competitions, prizes and promotional gimmicks", and the first British paper to sell a million copies a day.
 It was, from the outset, a newspaper for women, being the first to provide features especially for them, and is the only British newspaper whose readership is more than 50% female, at 53%.